An upper bound for the number of chess diagrams without promotion: Results

 \section{Results}

-An upper bound has been obtained for the number of diagrams of every quadruplets containing 25 to 32 chessmen (subsection \ref{s25}) and for diagrams with 2 to 24 chessmen (subsection \ref{s26}).
+An upper bound has been obtained for the number of legal diagrams of all quadruplets containing 24 to 32 chessmen (subsection \ref{s25}) and for diagrams with 2 to 23 chessmen (subsection \ref{s26}).
 Summing over all possibilities yields that the upper bound for the total number of legal chess diagrams without promotion is equal to

-Some details can be found in Table \ref{t3} for diagrams with 23 men or more.
+Some details can be found in Table \ref{t4} for legal diagrams with 23 men or more.
 We observe that the upper bound for the number of diagrams reaches a maximum when there are 26 or 27 men on the board.
-The improvement factor, defined as the ratio between the upper bounds of the method described in \cite{r4} and our method is increasing with the number of chessmen.
+The improvement factor, defined as the ratio between the upper bounds of the method described in \cite{r5} and our method is increasing with the number of chessmen, except for 32 chessmen.
+The improvement factor is particularly important in the 31 men case for which it exceeds 400 000.
+For 32 chessmen, it is only 3.83 because in this case both methods are equivalent for counting pawn arrangements.